PCM11/pands-weekly-tasks/README.md

 ## Squareroot.py
-This program creates a code that estimates a square root of a number using Newton's method, without using the built in square root functions "x**o.5 or math.sqrt(x)".
+This program creates a code that estimates a square root of a number by applying [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method), if you want to avoid using the built in square root functions "x**o.5 or math.sqrt(x)".

 Instruction:
     Please enter a positive number: 14.5